gplepage/lsqfit/doc/source/overview.rst

      prior need be changed.
 (In particular, the fit function ``fcn(x,p)`` need *not* be changed.)

 What follows is a tutorial that demonstrates in greater detail how to use these modules in a selection of variations on the data fitting problem.
-As above, code for the examples is specified completely and so can be copied into a file, and run as is.
+As above, code for the examples is specified completely (with one exception) and so can be copied into a file, and run as is.
 It can also be modified, allowing for experimentation.

 Another way to learn about the modules is to examine the case studies that follow this section.
 Each focuses on a single problem, again with